-As the water levels rise and the wind blows the cranes, Pirate Jenny or whatever her name is, Sandy, is coming for us like the floods called in by disillusioned church lady Ethel Waters in Cabin in the Sky.
+As the water levels rise and the wind blows the cranes, Pirate Sandy is coming for us like the floods called in by disillusioned church lady Ethel Waters in Cabin in the Sky.
 I wanted to quick post this which I've been working on for so very long, just in case it's the last one I get to post, before the power goes out or I'm blown clear to Oz.
-The pressure --"this ROUGH six hours ahead - and power is just going out everywhere across the area" kind of pressure is melting me in my chair.
-I got Jesus in my bones and heart and I'm all right, but I need to tell you first about the devil.
+The atmospheric pressure --"and power is just going out everywhere across the area"-- is melting me in my chair.
+I got Jesus in my bones and heart and I'm all right, but I need to tell you first about the Devil.

-Of course.
-The devil.
-In any discussion of cinematic archetypes he sticks out like a proverbial sore thumb, and that's his whole raison d'etre, an anthropomorphized swelling of sin jammed Jack Horner-like deep into the plum pie heart of man.
-One can argue theology: is old Scratch just working for God, challenging mortals to be better and more 'good' than they think is possible?
-Did God set him loose upon the world the way, say, the predators release the aliens in ALIENS VS. PREDATOR, or British aristocrats release a fox before their hunt?
-Or, as some CIA agents in the know have claimed, is our world owned by the devil, and God an illusion and the light at the end of the tunnel just a fishing lure, so the angler devil can haul us up into suffocating realm above (beyond gravity there is no sense of up or down, or oxygen - forget I said that!), the poor damned souls who have broken the golden rule are stuck in a lake stocked with sinners for the devil's weekend fishing pleasure!
+In any discussion of cinematic archetypes, Old Scratch sticks out like a proverbial sore thumb, and that's his whole raison d'etre, an anthropomorphized swelling of sin jammed Jack Horner-deep into the plum pie-heart of man.
+One can argue theology: is Satan just working for God, challenging mortals like a mean but fair swim coach, or an insecure rich girl worrying the faithful only like her for miracles (PS)?
+Did God release him into the world like British aristocrats releasing a fox before the hunt?
+Or--as some CIA agents and conspiracy theorists have claimed--is our world owned by the devil?
+Is God just a huckster's ruse?
+Is the light at the end of the tunnel just a lure, so the angler devil can haul us up (down) into suffocating realm above (below)?
+Any astro- or psycho-naut knows that beyond gravity there is no sense of up or down, or oxygen - so Hell being below and Heaven being above makes no logical sense.
+But the poor damned souls who have broken the golden rule may wind up/down there anyway --stuck in a lake stocked with sinners for the devil's weekend fishing pleasure.

 1. Jack Nicholson